 Here are some of the best ways to use your home equity for a loan or line of credit.

-The more conservative approach.
-Not all experts advocate the "use it or lose it" school of thought.
-The most conservative advice suggests you should leave your home equity in place.
-If in doubt about what's best for you, consider talking to a trusted financial advisor.
+But the more conservative advice is to leave your home equity in place.
+If in doubt, consider talking to a trusted financial advisor.

 Both conservative and more liberal financial experts agree, if you've got equity to use and don't need to hold onto it as a safety net, the best way to use it is as a prudent capital investment.
 Some examples include: